Virtual Submissions

 After materialization, later edits work against the managed submission rather than an untouched virtual row.

-Section titled “Governance caveats”Virtual submissions are governed by both Snowflake and EntryLayer boundaries:
+Section titled “Access-control caveats”Virtual submissions are bounded by both Snowflake and EntryLayer controls:

 | Boundary | What to remember |